imrizwan/bootcamp-project-1/README.md

 app.listen(8080, () => console.log("Listening on port 8080!"));
 ```

 This starts a server and listens on port 8080 for connections.
-The app responds with `{username: <username>}` for requests to the URL (/api/getUsername).
-It is also configured to serve the static files from **dist** directory.

 ### Concurrently